altera-fpga/altera-fpga.github.io/docs/virtualization/hypervisors/xen/ug-xen-agx7f-soc.md

-# HPS Xen Hypervisor GSRD for the Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tiles & E-Tile)

 ## Overview

-This page presents the Xen GSRD, which is based on the [Linux GSRD for the Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tiles & E-Tile)](https://altera-fpga.github.io/rel-25.3/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc/).
+This page presents the Xen System Example Design, which is based on the HPS Baseline System Example design.

-The Xen GSRD uses the SD card for storing the root filesystem.

 ### Prerequisites

-The following are required in order to be able to fully exercise the Xen GSRD:
+The following are required in order to be able to fully exercise the Xen System Example Design:

-- [Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tiles & E-Tile)](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/agilex/si-agf014.html) ordering code DK-SI-AGF014EB
+- [Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)](https://www.altera.com/products/devkit/po-3003/agilex-7-fpga-f-series-transceiver-soc-development-kit-p-tile-and-e-tile) ordering code DK-SI-AGF014EB
 - SD/MMC HPS Daughtercard
   - SDM QSPI Bootcard
   - Mini USB cable for serial output